mepro123/TDetect/README.md

 ### For Real-Time Processing:
 Install all packages for video processing plus these additional ones:

-pip install mss PyQt5 pywin32
+pip install mss PyQt5 pywin32 Keyboard

 ---